Are earrings a sin?

 Earrings in the bible

 Anyone claiming there's no talk about earrings in the bible doesn't speak the truth.
-Earrings are talked in the bible in several
+Earrings are mentioned in the bible in several

 places.
 Below are some of such pieces of the Scripture - but the coverage isn't complete.